 I came to Cotting with experience as both a clinical psychologist and the parent of a child with disabilities.
 Previously working in the community mental health system and then in private practice in the Boston area, I was particularly interested in understanding what helped individuals and families retain and develop resilience in the face of serious illness, disability, and other forms of trauma.
 From my dual perspective as parent and professional, at Cotting I strive to be responsive to and learn from each family’s experience and needs in contributing to a supportive community.
 Through sharing information and nurturing the experience of belonging, I pursue the goal of maintaining a safe, reliable, and empowering community for families raising children with disabilities.

 We all feel supported when we feel heard and understood, when we know that our experience and expertise brings something valued to the table.
 The education and development of children with special needs is a high-stakes endeavor for all involved, requiring ongoing and multiple complex conversations in working toward the goal of the best possible future for each individual child.
 If we can all use our experience and perspective to make these conversations feel better and more productive for both professionals and families, then together we can do something very important for our students.

-Curriculum Specialist, Director Middle School, Senior Administration
+Director of Technology, Senior Administration

 Patti holds a Bachelor of Science degree in Elementary and Special Education from Fitchburg State University.
 She has done graduate work in education administration at the University of Massachusetts, Lowell, and is certified through the Rehabilitation Engineering and Assistive Technology Society of North America as an Assistive Technology Professional.

 When I began my career as a teacher at Cotting School, I never dreamed that I would still be here over 30 years later.
 I’m grateful for all of the opportunities, experiences and different roles I’ve had at Cotting.
 I’ve learned so much from the students and from my colleagues over the years, and I truly love coming to work every day.